 They both gave me looks of apprehension when I said, “Maybe we better lock the door tonight.”

 Many strange and eerie events had already occurred in Oklahoma that summer.
-When one occurred, the news stations always interviewed Sheriff Arch, the owner of our chicken fry café in Pond Creek.
+When one occurred, the news stations always interviewed Sheriff Archie, the owner of our chicken fry café in Pond Creek.
 That evening, we had a lively discussion as we drove to Pond Creek for our nightly feast.

 “Maybe he knows what’s happening because he’s a Satanist himself.
 Maybe we should keep our questions to ourselves.”